javorszky/framework-muxer-showdown/README.md

 ### General Considerations

+Observations, in no particular order:

-Hnng, the configuration option!
+* Hnng, the configuration option!
 DAMN!
 I love it!

-Fiber itself has `.Listen()` and `.Shutdown()` methods, so we don't need to involve `http.Server` directly.
+* Fiber itself has `.Listen()` and `.Shutdown()` methods, so we don't need to involve `http.Server` directly.

-Has configurable ErrorHandler!
+* Has configurable ErrorHandler!

-Also has an option to limit requests to be GET only.
+* Also has an option to limit requests to be GET only.

-The `Prefork` option is super interesting!
+* The `Prefork` option is super interesting!

-`StrictRouting` needs to be set to true, otherwise `/spec` and `/spec/` are treated as the same.
+* `StrictRouting` needs to be set to true, otherwise `/spec` and `/spec/` are treated as the same.
+* Mercedes-Benz is a GitHub sponsor for them (yes, the car company)

 Dependency graph is small!
 The entire `go.mod` file of fiber is this:
 ```go